 Borrow More on Mortgage to Consolidate Debt – How It Works

-If you already have a mortgage on your property, you’ll need to remortgage with additional borrowing which means taking out a mortgage for an amount greater than your remaining mortgage balance.
+If you already have a mortgage on your property, you’ll need to remortgage with additional borrowing which means taking out a mortgage for an amount greater than your remaining mortgage balance - also known as a "capital raising mortgage".
 This allows you to release some of the equity held in your home and convert that to money.
 The new mortgage takes the place of your existing mortgage.
 You can then use the excess money from the remortgage to pay off your unsecured borrowing and consolidate your debt.

 How Much Can I Borrow?